alphagov/datagovuk-visual-regression-tests/README.md

 For running ckan locally, it is recommended you use the [docker-ckan project](https://github.com/alphagov/docker-ckan).
 Please see the documentation for that project for details on how to run ckan locally via docker.

 ## Updating tests
 To add new test scenarios, update `config.js` under the `scenarios` key and follow the format of other entries in the list.
-If you're updating existing scenarios to fix a test failure as part of your pipeline, you should use the pipeline popup menu to re-run visual regression tests and then approve them.
-If you're adding new tests, you'll probably want to run the visual regression tests directly (i.e. not as part of a release pipeline) through the Jenkins job (using 'Build with parameters') and then approve them manually as well.
+Each scenario expects the following attributes:

+- `label`: The name of the scenario.
+Please be descriptive and use a prefix where appropriate eg: if your new test is within the publisher views, the label should be "Publisher - [your test]".
+- `url`: The url of the scenario.
+Remember to make use of `process.env.DOMAIN` as necessary.

+In addition to the above, you can add the following additional attributes depending on what you need for your scenario:

+- `skipLogin`: This will skip the login step.
+For instances where you are testing a view that relies on not being logged in.
+- `closeAdminToolbar`: If your view shows the admin toolbar, this will close it for you.
+- `submitForm`: Assumes there is a single form on your view and submits it.
+This is principally for instances where you want to test how form errors look on forms.
+Please see the Gotchas section below for details on a minor quirk within ckan forms.
+- `organogram`: Waits for elements specific to the image upload functionality to ensure that views involving organogram uploads to run properly for tests.

 Make sure to review the test report before approving to check nothing else has slipped in, and ensure no-one else triggers a test run between your test and approval.

 ## Gotchas
 In scenarios that involve submitting a form to test for form errors, the ideal would be to use `form.submit()` in line with the browser API.
 Unfortuantely, ckan's `basic-form` js module hijacks the form submission flow, meaning that the submit button for that form has to be explicitly clicked.
-This can be done via puppeteer, however you will find that scenarios using this ocassionally unpredictably break.
-It's not clear why this happens, possibly because the speed at which puppeteer operates means it is clicking the submit button before the `basic-form` module has loaded.
+This can still be done via puppeteer, however it's not especially neat.

 Backstop doesn't have a testing library for IE or Edge.
 We have a need to support IE11 at least for this project, so you may need to do some additional manual testing on top of running these tests.